 The following site links are collected for your convenience and open in their own page or tab.

 Western Wheeler Historical Archives

-Flat Tyres (monthly club newsletter), Ride Schedules, Ride Statistics, Awards, Photography Contest, Big Wheels, Club History, Email List Archive (incarnations preceding Google Groups), Routes collection (in need of updates and curation)
+Flat Tyres (monthly club newsletter), Ride Schedules, Ride Statistics, Awards, Big Wheels, Club History, Email List Archive (incarnations preceding Google Groups), Routes collection (in need of updates and curation)

 Other sites…We do not necessarily endorse these respective sites.
 Each external site has its own privacy policies.

 Agile Compass is owned and operated by Western Wheeler Michael Khaw.
 It specializes in cycling tours for small groups of enthusiastic cyclists in Piedmont, northwestern Italy, and the Rhone-Alpes region of southeastern France, every week May–September.
 Both locations, far off the well-worn tourist tracks, offer a wide variety of scenic terrain and rides on quiet roads suitable for C- through E riders, as well as excellent regional cuisine and cultural attractions.

 Recycle bikes and parts

 - Tires, Inner tubes & Chains: Performance Bike stores have marked bins (Peninsula & S Bay locations)